-- 7.3.1 Only completed and approved applications will be permitted to take a certification/ recertification examination.
+- 7.3.1 Only completed and approved applications will be permitted to take a certification/recertification examination.
 Approved applications shall be noted in eCert. - 7.3.2 Written examinations are knowledge examinations.
 There is only one correct answer per question.
-Answers are chosen by multiple choice, true/false or direct selection or annotation. - 7.3.3 Practical examinations are classified in two categories: Comparative and Performance. - 7.3.3.1 Comparative examinations such as those given by the Latent Print, Ten Print, and Footwear certification boards require that the applicant successfully compare simulated specimens to known sources from potential candidates.
+Answers are chosen by multiple choice, true/false or direct selection or annotation. - 7.3.3 Practical examinations are classified in two categories: Comparative and Performance.

+- 7.3.3.1 Comparative examinations such as those given by the Latent Print, Ten Print, and Footwear certification boards require that the applicant successfully compare simulated specimens to known sources from potential candidates.
 In all cases, an incorrect conclusion (i.e., a conclusion that does not meet ground truth) will result in failure of the test. - 7.3.3.2 Performance exams such as those administered by the Forensic Photography & Imaging, Forensic Art, Bloodstain Pattern, and Forensic Video certification boards; require that the applicant perform a skill-based task that is customarily required of discipline practitioners.
-Success is evaluated by the consensus judgement of the subject matter experts (i.e., peers) who are members of the respective certification board. - 7.3.3.3 All examinations are graded as pass/fail. - 7.3.4 Recertification exams will include added scheme requirements and will be advertised as an additional requirement at least six (6) months prior to the new test release date. - 7.4 Decision on Certification/Recertification - 7.4.1 Certification/recertification shall be determined by the successful completion of all the requirements of a certification scheme and is valid for five (5) years. - 7.4.2 The date, results of candidate testing, and all relevant communications between the candidate and the certification board (letters and emails) are recorded by the secretary of the individual certification board in the eCert program. - 7.4.3 The decision to award certification/ recertification is the responsibility of each certification board based on the information gathered during the certification/ recertification process.
+Success is evaluated by the consensus judgement of the subject matter experts (i.e., peers) who are members of the respective certification board. - 7.3.3.3 All examinations are graded as pass/fail. - 7.3.4 Recertification exams will include added scheme requirements and will be advertised as an additional requirement at least six (6) months prior to the new test release date. - 7.4 Decision on Certification/Recertification (Approval/Denials) - 7.4.1 Certification/recertification shall be determined by the successful completion of all the requirements of a certification scheme and is valid for up to five (5) years (certification may be for less than five (5) years if recertification testing is taken and passed prior to the current expiration date). - 7.4.2 The date, results of candidate testing, and all relevant communications between the candidate and the certification board (letters and emails) are recorded by the secretary of the individual certification board in the eCert program. - 7.4.3 The decision to award certification/ recertification is the responsibility of each certification board based on the information gathered during the certification/ recertification process.
 Personnel who grade examinations shall not participate in the testing, and should not have trained the candidate within the past two (2) years. - 7.4.4 Certification/recertification will be granted as of the date of successful completion of the testing (i.e., the last requirement to be fulfilled), after all information is updated in the eCert database.
-Time remaining on the existing certification is forfeited for passing recertification. - 7.4.5 Decisions for granting, maintaining, recertifying, extending, reducing, suspending or revoking certification shall not be outsourced.
+Time remaining on the existing certification is forfeited when passing recertification examinations. - 7.4.5 Decisions for granting, maintaining, recertifying, extending, reducing, suspending or revoking certification shall not be outsourced. - 7.4.6 The decision on certification shall be specifically related to the requirements of the certification scheme. - 7.4.7 The certification board shall provide a certificate to all certified persons.
+The certificate shall be signed by the secretary and chair of the certifying board, indicating the person's name, certification, unique identifier, effective date and expiration date.
+Certificates are designed to reduce the risk of counterfeiting and are non-transferable. - 7.4.8 Test responses and scores are examined for evidence of the use of improper aids or other forms of dishonesty.
+Applicants suspected of improper behavior while taking the test shall be reported to the Director, FCMB, who may initiate formal proceedings.